 Abstract.
-We investigate if the presence of meteoric smoke particles (MSP) influences the electron temperature during artificial heating in the D-region.
+We investigate if the presence of meteoric smoke particles (MSP) influences the electron temperature during artifical heating in the D-region.
+The presence of MSP can result in height regions with reduced electron density, so-called electron bite-outs, due to charging of MSP by electrons.
+Artificial heating depends on the height variation of electron density.
 By transferring the energy of powerful high frequency radio waves into thermal energy of electrons, artificial heating increases the electron temperature.
-Artificial heating depends on the height variation of electron density.
-The presence of MSPs can influence the electron density through charging of MSPs by electrons, which can reduce the number of free electrons and even result in height regions with strongly reduced electron density, so-called electron bite-outs.
 We simulate the influence of the artificial heating by calculating the intensity of the upward propagating radio wave.
 The electron temperature at each height is derived from the balance of radio wave absorption and cooling through elastic and inelastic collisions with neutral species.

-The influence of MSPs is investigated by including results from a one-dimensional height-dependent ionospheric model that includes electrons, positively and negatively charged ions, neutral MSP, singly positively and singly negatively charged MSP and photo chemistry such as photo ionization and photo detachment.
-We apply typical ionospheric conditions and find that MSPs can influence both the magnitude and the height profile of the heated electron temperature above 80 km, however this depends on ionospheric conditions.
-During night, the presence of MSPs leads to more efficient heating, and thus a higher electron temperature, above altitudes of 80 km.
-We found differences of up to 1000 K in electron temperature for calculations with and without MSPs.
-When MSPs are present, the heated electron temperature decreases more slowly.
-The presence of MSPs does not much affect the heating below 80 km for night conditions.
-For day conditions, the difference between the heated electron temperature with MSPs and without MSPs is less than 25 K.
+The influence of MSP is investigated by including results from a one-dimensional height-dependent ionospheric model that includes electrons, positively and negatively charged ions, neutral MSP, singly positively and singly negatively charged MSP and photo chemistry such as photo ionization and photo detachment.
+We apply typical ionospheric conditions and find that MSP can influence both the magnitude and the height profile of the heated electron temperature above 80 km, however this depends on ionospheric conditions.
+During night, the presence of MSP leads to more efficient heating, and thus a higher electron temperature, above altitudes of 80 km.
+We found differences up to 1000 K in temperature for calculations with and without MSP.
+When MSP are present, the heated electron temperature decreases more slowly.
+The presence of MSP does not much affect the heating below 80 km for night conditions.
+For day conditions, the difference between the heated electron temperature with MSP and without MSP is less than 25 K.